Harold Ramirez Preview, Player Props: Rays vs. Angels

 Harold Ramirez At The Plate

-- Ramirez is batting .412 during his last games and is on a four-game hitting streak.
+- Ramirez is batting .556 during his last outings and is riding a five-game hitting streak.

-- In 62.2% of his 90 games this season, Ramirez has picked up at least one hit.
-He's also had 26 multi-hit games.

-- He has homered in nine games this season (10.0%), homering in 2.8% of his trips to the dish.
+- Looking at the 91 games he has played this season, he's went deep in nine of them (9.9%), and in 2.8% of his trips to the plate.

-- Ramirez has picked up an RBI in 34.4% of his games this year, with more than one RBI in 11.1% of his games.
-He has also driven in three or more runs in one contest.
+- In 35.2% of his games this season, Ramirez has notched at least one RBI.
+In 11 of those games (12.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored in 34 games this year (37.8%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.